 Be welcomed into the home of a local family and experience the cuisine, culture and customs of Egypt firsthand during your stay.
 A truly authentic travel experience like no other.

-Tips are appreciated by Egyptians so if you are satisfied with the services provided, tip as appropriate.
-Generally, add 5-10% to cafe and restaurant bills, whereas loose change is an acceptable tip for food purchases from street vendors and markets.
-It's also a good idea to tip local guides and drivers - US$2-4 per day is acceptable.
+Tipping is customary for pretty much all services in Egypt.
+A tip of 10–15% is customary at cafes and restaurants and loose change is an acceptable for food purchases from street vendors and markets.
+It’s also a good idea to tip local guides and drivers USD 2–4 per day.

-Internet access in Egypt is growing, with internet cafes and Wi-Fi hot spots becoming increasingly more common in large cities, especially Cairo.
+Internet access is growing in Egypt, with internet cafes and Wi-Fi hotspots becoming increasingly common in large cities, especially Cairo, though access may be limited in smaller town and remote areas.

-Major credit cards are widely accepted in tourist shopping areas and large hotels, but are less commonly accepted by smaller vendors in remote towns and rural areas.
-Make sure you carry enough cash for purchases since credit cards aren't always an option in Egypt.
+Credit cards are usually accepted by modern hotels, large retailers and tourist sites but are less commonly accepted by smaller vendors in remote areas.
+Always carry enough cash for smaller purchases in case credit cards are not an option.

 Absolutely.
 All passengers travelling with Intrepid are required to purchase travel insurance before the start of their trip.
 Your travel insurance details will be recorded by your leader on the first day of the trip.
 Due to the varying nature, availability and cost of health care around the world, travel insurance is very much an essential and necessary part of every journey.